eccentricdevotion/TARDIS/bind-commands.md

 ---
 layout: default
-title: That Really Blanks my Blank Generator!
+title: Bind command
 ---

 # The Bind command

 To make travelling to saved destinations, TARDIS areas, biomes, players and internal transmat locations easier you can &lsquo;bind&rsquo; them to buttons, levers and signs.

 You can also bind the following commands:

 ```
 /tardis hide
 /tardis rebuild